Batman (1989 film): Development

 Tom Mankiewicz completed a script titled The Batman in June 1983, focusing on Batman and Dick Grayson's origins, with the Joker and Rupert Thorne as villains and Silver St. Cloud as the romantic interest.
 Mankiewicz took inspiration from the limited series Batman: Strange Apparitions, written by Steve Englehart.
 Comic book artist Marshall Rogers, who worked with Englehart on Strange Apparitions, was hired for concept art.
 The Batman was then announced in late 1983 for a mid-1985 release date on a budget of $20 million.
 Originally, Mankiewicz had wanted an unknown actor for Batman, William Holden for James Gordon, David Niven as Alfred Pennyworth, and Peter O'Toole as the Penguin, whom Mankiewicz wanted to portray as a mobster with low body temperature.
 Holden died in 1981 and Niven in 1983, so this would never come to pass.
 A number of filmmakers were attached to Mankiewicz' script, including Ivan Reitman and Joe Dante.
 Reitman wanted to cast Bill Murray as Batman and Eddie Murphy as Robin.
 Nine rewrites were performed by nine separate writers.
 Most of them were based on Strange Apparitions.
-However, it was Mankiewicz's script that was still being used to guide the project.
-Due to the work they did together with the film Swamp Thing (1982), Wes Craven was among the directors that Melniker and Uslan considered while looking for a director.
+However, Mankiewicz's script was still being used to guide the project.
+Due to the work they did together with the film Swamp Thing (1982), Wes Craven was among the names that Melniker and Uslan considered while looking for a director.

 After the financial success of Pee-wee's Big Adventure (1985), Warner Bros. hired Tim Burton to direct Batman.
 Burton had then-girlfriend Julie Hickson write a new 30-page film treatment, feeling the previous script by Mankiewicz was campy.
 The success of The Dark Knight Returns and the graphic novel Batman: The Killing Joke rekindled Warner Bros.' interest in a film adaptation.
 Burton was initially not a comic book fan, but he was impressed by the dark and serious tone found in both The Dark Knight Returns and The Killing Joke.
 Warner Bros. enlisted the aid of Englehart to write a new treatment in March 1986.
 Like Mankiewicz's script, it was based on his own Strange Apparitions and included Silver St. Cloud, Dick Grayson, the Joker, and Rupert Thorne, as well as a cameo appearance by the Penguin.
 Warner Bros. was impressed, but Englehart felt there were too many characters.
 He removed the Penguin and Dick Grayson in his second treatment, finishing in May 1986.